 As a marketing manager or a small business owner, you're responsible for planning your brand's social media content.
 But how far in advance should you schedule your social media posts?

-In this article, we'll take a look at the pros and cons of scheduling and help you decide how far ahead to plan your content.
+In this article, we'll look at the pros and cons of scheduling and help you decide how far ahead to plan your content:

 The pros and cons of scheduling